Azure/azure-functions-openapi-extension/docs/openapi-core.md

 }
 ```

 > **NOTE**: As this extension automatically generates the server URL, these extra URLs are only appended, not overwriting the one automatically generated.
-And, the API v2 (Swagger) document won't be impacted by these extra URLs, while the Open API v3 document shows all server URLs in the document, including the automatically generated one.
+And, the API v2 (Swagger) document won't be impacted by these extra URLs, while the OpenAPI v3 document shows all server URLs in the document, including the automatically generated one.

 Instead of implementing `IOpenApiConfigurationOptions`, you can inherit `DefaultOpenApiConfigurationOptions`.
 As both `Info` and `Servers` properties have the modifier of `virtual`, you can freely override both or leave them as default.